jnambia4/SBMP-App/README.md

-Welcome to the JIRA Shuttle Bus Management Web Application
+Welcome to the JiRa Shuttle Bus Management Web Application
 ==========================================================

-This web application leverages the back-end JIRA Shuttle Bus Management platform APIs to provide customised UI-based services for the platform users.
+This web application leverages the back-end JiRa Shuttle Bus Management platform APIs to provide customised UI-based services for the platform users.

 Web Application Structure
 -----------